 So, make sure you make a great entrance – smile, be positive, give a good handshake and get off to a winning start.

-4. Take your time and use ‘think, speak, shut-up!
+4. Take your time and use ‘think, speak, shut-up'

 Your Interviewer will be looking for evidence of structured thinking – so saying the first thing that comes into your head is not going to help you.
 Most interviewees just go straight to the ‘speaking’ part – outgun the competition by letting your brain work first, then delivering your response and then knowing when to stop.

-5. Often there is no right answers
+5. Often there are no right answers

 Interviews are less about quizzing you to see if you’re ‘perfect’ and have ‘the right answer.
 In fact they’re more to do with seeing how you handle uncertainty and things you haven’t come across before (which in many jobs is the real test of the role).